 President Warren G. Harding had died.
 And the manner in which Calvin Coolidge succeeded him that night — right down to his Puritanical treatment of the Bible — fit perfectly with his carefully cultivated image.

 As vice president, Coolidge didn’t have many official duties.
 He and his wife, Grace Goodhue Coolidge, joined the Washington social scene.
-He was nicknamed ‘Silent Cal’ from his sparse conversation at parties.
+He earned the nickname ‘Silent Cal’ from his sparse conversation at parties.
 According to one story, a woman sitting next to him at dinner said, “I made a bet today that I could get more than two words out of you.”
 He replied, “You lose.”

 He had been born in the rear of the general store in the small village of Plymouth Notch on July 4, 1872.
 He came from old Puritan stock, and his family had deep roots in New England politics and farming.
 (You can watch him wield a pitchfork on this video here.)

 It was a tumultuous time, when middle-class Americans feared the country was being overrun with immigrants, radicals and labor unions.
-Coolidge’s moralistic response — “There is no right to strike against the public safety by anybody, anywhere, any time” — reassured voters.
+Coolidge’s moralistic response reassured voters.
+“There is no right to strike against the public safety by anybody, anywhere, any time,” he said.

-In 1920, Warren G. Harding picked Calvin Coolidge as his running mate and won a landslide victory as president of the United States.
+In 1920, Warren G. Harding picked Calvin Coolidge as his running mate.
+Harding then won a landslide victory as president of the United States.

 Oath of Office